 Treatment of chemical eye burns.

-Treatment of chemical eye injury may include surgery and therapies for rehabilitation in order to maximize the conservation of both in acute and in the long term.
+Treatment of chemical eye injury may include surgery and therapies for rehabilitation in order to maximize the conservation of both in acute and in the long term.1) removal of the damaging agent

 Immediate copious rinsing is the single most important method of removing chemical burns and treatment in the early stages.
 If available, the eye must be anesthetized before washing.
 Local anesthetics are used to reduce pain, blepharospasm, and for better patient cooperation.